 Om is now embarking on his study into a ‘food hygiene intervention to improve food hygiene behaviours, reduce food contamination and diarrhoeal diseases burden in Nepal’.
 Om has designed a study with an aims to implement a simple, feasible and replicable food hygiene intervention and assess the effect of this intervention on mothers’ food hygiene practices, and to assess the impact of the interventions on the level of microbiological contamination in food and diarrhoeal diseases burden.
 The study will also explore how food hygiene interventions can be integrated into nutrition, health and WASH policy and programmes in Nepal.
 You can hear Om talk about his research in this podcast and this video.

-This blog will track Om’s progress during his intervention study in Nepal from 2012 to 2013.
+This blog will track Om’s progress during his intervention study in Nepal.

 After the completion of the food hygiene intervention trial in early September, four major activities were performed between September and December 2013.
 In this blog, I would like to update you on the details of these activities, namely: i) multi-sector policy analysis, ii) trial outcomes measurement, iii) trial compliance measurement and iv) dissemination of findings at national level.